beyondthefruit/origami/README.md

 ### 👟 Steps

-- Watched some SVG animations projects on Youtube
+- Started by watching some SVG animations projects on Youtube
 - Created the origami on Figma from scratch
-- Built another origami to recreate the flying bird animation
+- Created another origami with different wings head body position and direction to recreate the flying bird animation
-- Designed the overall design of the website using mock data
+- Drafted the overall design of the website using mock data
-- Fix animation issues
+- Fixed animation issues
 - Mapped through data to display the different origami
-- Filtered image
+- Filtered images
-- Created an active categorie for the li
+- Created an active categorie for the list of origamis
-- Added the change flying origami color options
+- Added the function to change the flying origami color options

 🍐 [@beyondthefruit (Kevin Hanard)](https://github.com/beyondthefruit)